On the Necessity and Sufficiency of the Zames-Falb Multipliers for Bounded Operators: Robust stability against monotone nonlinearity

-``$\Rightarrow$'' Let $\{z_i\}_{i = 1}^\infty$ be such that $\|z_i\|_1 \le 1$ and for all $z \in \Lone(-\infty,\infty)$, there exist $\tau_i \geq 0$ for which $z = \sum_{i = 1}^\infty \tau_i z_i$.
-This can be obtained by taking the union of a normalized Schauder basis for $\Lone(-\infty,\infty)$ consisting of non-negative functions and the negatives of its elements, with the functions with flipped signs ordered next to each other.
-One can then readily establish necessity by applying Lemma \ref{le: 1_2} and the same arguments as those in the necessity proof of Theorem \ref{th:1}. $ $ \endpf Theorem \ref{th:1} (respectively, Theorem \ref{th:1_2}) shows that the condition that $G$ satisfies the IQC defined by the Zames-Falb mutiplier \eqref{eq: multiplier 1} is both necessary and sufficient for the uniform stability of $[G,\Delta]$ over $\mathbf{\Delta}$ (respectively, $\bar{\mathbf{\Delta}}$).
+``$\Rightarrow$'' Let $z_1=0$ and $\{z_i\}_{i = 2}^\infty$ be such that $\|z_i\|_1 = 1$ and for all $z \in \Lone(\beta)$, there exist $\tau_i \geq 0$ for which $z = \sum_{i = 1}^\infty \tau_i z_i$~\cite{johnson2015schauder}.
+This can be obtained by taking a union of a normalized Schauder basis for $\Lone(\beta)$ consisting of non-negative functions and the negatives of its elements, with the functions with flipped signs ordered next to each other.
+One can then readily establish necessity by applying Lemma \ref{le: 1_2} and the same arguments as those in the necessity proof of Theorem \ref{th:1}. $ $ \endpf